SBaldwin-Git/Currency-Converter/README.md

 - From reading the company values, there was an emphasis on functional and and well tested code.
 I decided to use a functional approach to the solution and also use TDD to ensure the code was well tested.
 - Styled the code to be as readable as possible e.g use Prettier.
+- Use RSpec for testing as it is a popular testing framework in the Ruby community and is consdidered more readable than Test::Unit.